 NC Minority Diabetes Prevention Program Overview

-In 2016, the North Carolina General Assembly provided funding to NCDHHS for the establishment and administration of an evidence-based diabetes prevention program.
-These programs are designed to help people with prediabetes take charge of their health and well-being.
-These evidence-based programs run for 12 months and can help people with prediabetes or those at a high risk of developing type 2 diabetes lower their risk of developing type 2 diabetes by up to 58%
+In 2017, the North Carolina General Assembly provided funding to NCDHHS to establish and administer an evidence-based diabetes prevention program.
+These 12-month programs help individuals with prediabetes or those at high risk take charge of their health and can reduce the risk of developing type 2 diabetes by up to 58%.

-The NC Minority Diabetes Prevention Program (NC MDPP) aims to create and implement a statewide framework that will reduce diabetes prevalence in communities of color.
-The program consists of three key components:
+The North Carolina Minority Diabetes Prevention Program (NC MDPP) aims to reduce diabetes disparities in communities of color by implementing a statewide, community-centered framework.
+The program includes three key components:

-1. Community Screenings and Targeted Marketing Campaigns: Region-specific prediabetes screening events and culturally appropriate marketing campaigns.
+• Community Screenings and Targeted Marketing Campaigns: Region-specific prediabetes screening events and culturally appropriate outreach efforts.

-2. 12-month NC MDPP lifestyle Class Series: NC MDPP Lifestyle Coaches deliver a curriculum developed through the CDC in English and Spanish.
+• 12-month NC MDPP Lifestyle Class Series: Lifestyle Coaches deliver a CDC-developed curriculum in English and Spanish.

-3. Community Conversations: Community-centered dialogue that builds awareness and support around health issues within the targeted communities.
-These conversations identify and address health disparities related to diabetes prevention and awareness.
+• Community Conversations: Community-centered dialogue that builds awareness, fosters support, and helps identify and address disparities in diabetes prevention and care.

 NC Minority Diabetes Prevention Program Regions